Italy Flight Delay Compensation: Claim up to €600

 Airlines And Routes To Check First

-Italy routes often involve Ryanair, easyJet, Wizz Air, Vueling, ITA Airways-operated flights, and holiday routes with tight connection windows.
-Pay close attention to technical-fault, aircraft-rotation, and strike explanations before accepting a rejection.
+Italy routes often involve ITA Airways, Ryanair, easyJet, Wizz Air, Vueling, Lufthansa Group, and Air France/KLM connections.
+Pay close attention to technical-fault, aircraft-rotation, strike, and missed-connection explanations before accepting a rejection, because the short deadline risk makes slow follow-up expensive.

 Claim Path